Sunday, 22 December 2024

 5.3 million health records were exposed due to a password error, putting millions at risk of fraud and scams due to weak cybersecurity practices.

-A recent data breach exposed the sensitive records of 5.3 million people in Mexico.
+A recent data breach exposed the sensitive health records of 5.3 million people in Mexico.
 The breach occurred when a 500GB database belonging to a Mexican healthcare company was left unprotected due to a password mistake.
 Cybernews, an online research organisation, uncovered the exposed database on August 26, 2024.

 The database held crucial information, including names, personal identification numbers (CURP), phone numbers, and detailed descriptions of payment requests.
-According to Cybernews, the breach affected around 4% of Mexico’s population, making it a significant lapse.
+According to Cybernews, the breach affected around 4% of Mexico’s population, making it a significant security lapse.

 How the breach occurred